Baby Bedtimes: What to Do If Your Newborn Won’t Sleep

 - She’s clearly overtired at bedtime (rubbing her eyes, blinking, yawning, cranky).

-Good luck!
-With these approaches, your bedtime battles should end within 1-2 weeks.
+With these approaches, your bedtime battles should end within 1-2 weeks—and you may be able to end your bedtime struggles in a matter of a few nights.